 Above all, make sure to provide encouragement and support to cheer a senior loved one on towards regaining his or her self-assurance and confidence and lessening any fears.

 For even more recommendations on preventing falls, or to arrange for a no cost in-home safety assessment, reach out to the aging care experts at Continuum any time at (314) 863-9912 or fill out our online contact form.
-We’d love for you to learn how we provide the kind of companion care and dementia care in St. Louis and the surrounding area recommends most.
-If you’d like to learn more about the different areas we serve in Missouri, please visit our Service Area page.
+We’d love to share more information about our top-rated senior home care services in St. Louis and the surrounding communities.